 Audiences and targeting

 Once you have some initial keywords figured out, it’s time to choose the audiences you want your PPC ads to be shown to.
 The simplest form of audience targeting is by demographics (age and gender) and location.
-Vital’s PPC team has found that, as a general rule, our college and university clients see higher conversion rates from older audiences.
+Vital’s higher education PPC team has found that, as a general rule, our college and university clients see higher conversion rates from older audiences.
 This may be because younger people looking for colleges are getting their information from guidance counselors, word of mouth, and other sources, and so are less likely to be conducting their searches on Google.

 Location targeting is critically important for higher education paid search advertising.
 You can even target down to the zip code!
 It seems counterintuitive, but Vital has found that local ads don’t convert as well for colleges and universities, possibly because local searchers are more likely to be current students or employees.
 No matter what you choose to target for demographics and location, you’ll be able to analyze your ads’ performance and make bid adjustments based on what you’re seeing.